secartifacts/secartifacts.github.io/_conferences/pets2020/results.md

 ---

-Results automatically obtained from <a href="https://petsymposium.org/2020/program.php">PETS 2020 website</a>.
+Results obtained from <a href="https://petsymposium.org/popets/2020/">PETS 2020 proceedings</a>.

 <table>
   <thead>